66Origin/node-necs/README.md

 - It does only one small thing
 - As it is not super-evolved, it may not fit your needs.
 - Battle tested
+- Fail-fast principle.
+Every function call is type and error checked and throw errors to avoid silent errors.

+**A few notes:**

+- We use `lodash` but do require only the functions we need and we do not use chains.
+It drastically lower the memory footprint.

 # Use cases